TeamPixelMC/MaxWorldPlayers/README.md

 Use the `/setmaxplayers {amount}` to set the maximum amount of players for the world you are in.

-## Contributing

-Please read [CONTRIBUTING.md](link-to-contributing-guidelines) for details on our code of conduct, and the process for submitting pull requests.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.